Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs

-The recent impressive success of large language models (LLMs)~\cite{radford2019gpt2, brown2020gpt3, ouyang2022instructgpt, zhang2022opt, touvron2023llama, touvron2023llama2, dubey2024llama3, luo2025llmanalyst} leads to a trend of extending their powerful reasoning capabilities to multi-modal comprehension tasks, giving birth to vision-language models (VLMs)~\cite{achiam2023gpt4, team2023gemini}.
-These VLMs generally include a visual encoder for serializing representations of input images and an LLM for text generation.
-To make the LLM acceptable for visual representations as input, VLMs typically align the visual and language modalities with an alignment module, which can be a simple linear layer~\cite{liu2024llava}, an MLP projector~\cite{liu2024llava1.5}, or a deep query-based network~\cite{li2023blip2, bai2023qwenvl}.
-Although this allows the LLM to have visual perception, the introduction of long visual token sequences increases the computational burdens.
+\textbf{Vision-language models (VLMs).} The recent impressive success of large language models (LLMs)~\cite{ouyang2022instructgpt, touvron2023llama, jiang2023mistral, bai2023qwen} leads to a trend of extending their powerful reasoning capabilities to multi-modal comprehension tasks, giving birth to vision-language models (VLMs)~\cite{achiam2023gpt4, team2023gemini}.
+These VLMs generally include a visual encoder for serializing representations of input images and a language model for text generation.
+To make the language model acceptable for visual representations as input, they typically align the visual and language modalities with an alignment module, which can be a simple linear layer~\cite{liu2024llava}, an MLP projector~\cite{liu2024llava1.5}, or a deep query-based network~\cite{li2023blip2, bai2023qwenvl}.
+Although this allows the language model to have visual perception, the introduction of long visual token sequences increases the computational burdens.
 Furthermore, studies have shown that existing VLMs still suffer from visual shortcomings~\cite{tong2024shortcoming} or hallucinations~\cite{huang2024hallucination}.
-To mitigate this, efforts have been made to improve VLM performance by increasing the resolution of input images~\cite{luo2024llavahr, xu2024llavauhd}, which further exacerbates the computation.
-For example, LLaVA-1.5~\cite{liu2024llava} encodes an image with 336 resolution into 576 visual tokens, while LLaVA-NeXT~\cite{liu2024llavanext} doubles the resolution, resulting in 2880 tokens, potentially dozens of times more than the textual prompts.
-For video inputs, Video-LLaVA~\cite{lin2023videollava} needs to handle even more visual tokens from multiple frames, making VLM inference prohibitively expensive.
+To mitigate this, efforts have been made to improve their performance by increasing the resolution of input images~\cite{luo2024llavahr, xu2024llavauhd}, which further exacerbates the computational burden.
 Optimizing the inference process of VLMs is an urgent task to enable their application in resource-constrained real-world scenarios.